-Sleep Apnea and Snoring Treatment in San Francisco
+Sleep Apnea and Snoring Treatment for South San Francisco

 Snoring can be extremely disruptive to both your natural sleep cycle and to your family members.
 Sleep apnea is a very common cause of snoring that affects many Americans, often causing heavy snoring and sometimes serious complications with breathing.
 A pause in your breathing, referred to as an “apnea,” can sometimes occur up to 30 times in one hour and can go unnoticed for years, eventually causing a number of other health problems.